Budget-limited distribution learning in multifidelity problems: Acknowledgement

 \section{Acknowledgement}

+We would like to thank the referees for their time and helpful comments which significantly improved the presentation of the manuscript.
 Y. Xu and A. Narayan are partially supported by National Science Foundation DMS-1848508.
 A. Narayan is partially supported by the Air Force Office of Scientific Research award FA9550-20-1-0338.
 Y. Xu would like to thank Dr. Xiaoou Pan for clarifying a uniform consistency result in quantile regression.
 We also thank Dr. Ruijian Han for a careful reading of an early draft, and for providing several comments that improved the presentation of the manuscript.